Characterizing finitely generated fields by a single field axiom: Preliminaries: Cohomological Local--Global Principles (LGP)

-suggesting that the cohomology groups $\HHx{i+1} K i$ have a particular arithmetical significance.
-Noticing that $K$ is a global field precisely if $\,\dim(K)=1$, hence the Brauer\ha1--\ha1Hasse\ha1--Noether local-global principle is an LGP for $\HHx 2K1$, \nmnm{Kato} proposed that for arithmetically significant fields $K$ with $\dim(K)=d$, e.g.\ for finitely generated fields, there should exist similar LGPs for $\HHx{d+1} K d$.
-We refer the reader to \nmnm{Kato}'s original paper~\cite{Kato_LGP} for details, and present only facts in special cases relevant for our needs.
-5pt Throughout the paper $\bm{n=2}$.\footnote{\ha2Most of the facts in the remainder of this section hold for prime powers $n=\ell^e$\hb3, provided $K$ contains $\mu_n$.}
+Noticing that $K$ is a global field precisely if $\,\dim(K)=1$, and the Brauer\ha1--\ha1Hasse\ha1--Noether local-global principle is an LGP for $\HHx 2K1$, \nmnm{Kato} proposed that for ``arithmetically significant'' fields $K$ with $\dim(K)=d$, e.g.\ for finitely generated fields, there should hold similar LGPs for $\HHx{d+1} K d$, see \nmnm{Kato}'s seminal paper~\cite{Kato_LGP}, in particular for how Milnor K-theory plays into the bigger picture.
+In the same paper, \nmnm{Kato} proved several forms of such LGPs for finitely generated fields $K$ with $\dim(K)=2$.
+There was/is steady progress on Kato's conjectures, see \nmnm{Kerz-Saito} \cite{K-S} and \nmnm{Jannsen}~\cite{Ja}, where both more literature and an account of previous results can be found.
+2pt We mention below three special instances of these (much more general) results which we will need in the sequel.
+We consider the following context: 5pt $\bullet$ \ Throughout the paper $\bm{n=2}$, and to simplify notation set $\LL=\lvZ/2$.\footnote{\ha2The facts in the remainder of this section hold for $\LL=\lvZ/\ell^e\!\!$, provided $\ell\neq\chr(K)$ and $\mu_{\ell^e}\subset K$.} 3pt $\bullet$ \ For arbitrary fields $F$ and $i\geqslant0$, denote $\HHy{i+1}F:=\HH^{i+1}\big(F,\LL(i)\big)$.\footnote{\ha2Note that in \cite{EKM} one denotes $\HHy{i+1}F:=\HH^{i+1}\big(F,\LL(i)\big)$ in \S16, and $\HHy{i}F:=\HH^{i}\big(F,\LL(i)\big)$ in \S101.} 5pt